eozcany/CloudNative-Devops-Stack/README.md

 # Reversed-IP App

-The **Reversed-IP App** is a Node.js application deployed locally using Docker and Kubernetes.
+The **Reversed-IP App** is an example a Node.js application deployed locally using Docker and Kubernetes.
 This guide provides a step-by-step process for deploying the app along with its dependencies (MySQL) using Helm.

+You can just replace it with your application.

 ## Local Deployment